jakobzhao/geog458/readme.md

 During these two weeks, each group will focusing on their final projects.
 The instructors are avaiable during the office hour, the normal lecture period to help with each group on their final projects.

-### Week 11: Final collaborative Project Presentations
+### Week 11: Final ~~collaborative~~ project presentations

 Durint the last two meeting sessions, each group will present their final projects.
+More information about final project will be presented afer the mid-term.

 ## :bell: Course Requirement